Canadian Labour Party

 The Canadian Labour Party (CLP) was an early, unsuccessful attempt at creating a national labour party in Canada.
 Although it ran candidates in the federal elections of 1917, 1921, 1925, and 1926, it never succeeded in its goal of providing a national forum for the Canadian labour movement.
-In most provinces, the CLP ceased to exist after 1928–1929.
+In Alberta, the CLP and its ally, the Dominion Labour Party, ran candidates in municipal elections and had some success.
+In most provinces, the CLP ceased to exist after 1928 or 1929.
+The later Co-operative Commonwealth Federation, forerunner of the modern NDP, largely filled the role of a "Labour Party" after its founding in 1932.